If there’s anything more miserable on a journey than a child who has motion sickness, it’s traveling with a dog that gets car sick.

-Depending on the medication your dog takes, Dramamine may make it less effective or amplify the effects leading to possible overdose.
+Depending on the medication your dog takes, Dramamine may make it less effective or amplify the effects leading to a possible overdose.

 Therefore it is essential to speak to your vet if your pet is already on meds.

-As a rule the side effects are mild and not dangerous (there are however exceptions).
+As a rule, the side effects are mild and not dangerous (there are however exceptions).